shoui520/shoui520.github.io/docs/faq.md

 ### But can't I learn Japanese by focusing on the audio while using the English subs as a guide?
 No.
 ### What if I can't find anything I enjoy immersing with?
-Keep on looking.
-Keeeep on looking.
-Try a lot of anime, hey, maybe it gets more interesting in later episodes?
-Maybe switch to J-drama?
-Or Japanese YouTube?
-For example, I finished Bakemonogatari (the light novel) in 3 days because I was HOOKED onto it.
-I found it really interesting and thus I wanted to finish it.
-I haven’t done this with any other book before.
+keep on looking
 ### Can I use romanji?
 First of all, it’s *romaji* not romanji.
 And second, no. Don’t use romaji.
 Learn the kana as quickly as you can.
 ### Kana or Romaji input method (IME)?
 For your PC, definitely romaji input.
 For your phone, then kana input.
 No questions asked.
 ### Should I use Japanese subs?
 I might have already answered this but… not always.
 Only in the beginning.
 Split your time up between watching raw and in Japanese subs.
-The reason you need to watch raw is so you get the best accent in the end.
+The reason you need to watch raw is so you get the best accent in the end and also because using subs all the time means you won't really be training your listening ability at all.
 ### How much should I balance my listening and reading?
 I think, when you’re at the stage where you can go on to reading without messing up your accent, you should read more than you listen.
 Why is this?
 Well, reading is probably the best way I currently know of to increase your vocabulary.
 These new vocabulary you acquired can easily transfer to your listening.
 Most of my vocabulary is what I learned from reading.
 There’s about a 90% chance you will hear these new words in the next anime you watch.
 It happens every time.
 Learned 滑稽 from reading one day, heard it in the anime I watched the next.
 I cannot think of any exception.
 Reading is a powerful tool.
 But don’t slack on the listening!
 That’s still very important.
 But, I can admit that reading for long hours is harder than listening for long hours so even if your reading hours are a little shorter than your listening hours (e.g. 4 listening hours 2.5 reading hours), you are still making some serious gains.
 Don’t see this as an excuse to slack reading though.